veldhub/.github/profile/README.md

     - metadata:
       - description: Import script to batch import rdf data from a folder into an apache fuseki triplestore.
 Note that if this service should connect to a triplestore running in another docker compose service, the relevant `networks` section might be necessary to set accordingly.
       - topic: ETL, RDF, triplestore, database
+      - input:
+        - 1:
+          - description: A folder containing RDF/XML files.
+If var `in_rdf_file` is set, that file is imported; if not, the folder is recursively searched.
+          - file_type: xml
+          - content: RDF/XML
   - [veld_run_server.yaml](https://github.com/veldhub/veld_code__apache_jena_fuseki/blob/main/veld_run_server.yaml)
     - valid: False, elements not allowed: /x-veld/code/storage
     - repo is contained as code veld in: